HarveyGW/FaceRecog/README.md

 ```

 ## Manual Setup Instructions

+## Prerequisites

+Before you begin, ensure you have Docker installed on your system.
+If not, you can download and install Docker from [Docker's official website](https://www.docker.com/get-started).

 1. **Install Docker**:
    Follow the instructions on the Docker website to install Docker on your system.